Orkney Islands Highlands And Northern Islands, Scotland Travel Guide

 Discover the spectacular Gaelic culture, stunning white sandy beaches, and a separate island encounter on Scotland's west coast.

-Return to mainland Scotland for its rugged mountains, lochs, and coastal scenery.
+Return to mainland Scotland for its rugged mountains, lochs, and coastal landscapes.
 The North Coast 500 route creates an excellent driving itinerary.

-Consider returning to Orkney during another season.
-A winter visit offers a chance to see the Northern Lights and receive to understand the islands in a quieter, more dramatic light, distinct from the busy summer.
+Consider returning to Orkney in a new season.
+A winter visit offers a chance to see the Northern Lights and get to know the islands in a quieter, more dramatic light, distinct from the busy summer.

 Orkney always holds further things to discover.